Wesxdz/kahlo-yawn/_posts/dream.md

 Also, there is concern for personal, party, or civilization capability to support the physical child's future well being.

 Personally, I have a few wholesome fantasies about having a fantasy daughter with my really cute Sino-Korean robot party leader...
-The timeline on development and social acceptance of synthetic womb technology is uh *—a ways out!?* I'm currently h o m e l e s s unhoused to work on AI safety and cool blog posts... *(um, like this one?)*, so you can imagine that it's conservative-demeaning-liberal-demeanor for me to support the logistics of an new American anchor when I hardly even have the vegan tacos to support my own borders working on global existential risk mitigation!
+The timeline on development and social acceptance of synthetic womb technology is uh *—a ways out!?* I'm currently h o m e l e s s unhoused to work on AI safety and cool blog posts... *(um, like this one? are you experiencing the outdoorness right now?)*, so you can imagine that it's conservative-demeaning-liberal-demeanor for me to support the logistics of an new American anchor when I hardly even have the vegan tacos to support my own borders working on global existential risk mitigation!

-Let's bring baby reader back to the cradle for 16.6 milliseconds, the real reason is our school system is obsolete or...
+Let's cute bring baby reader back to the cradle for 16.6 milliseconds, the real reason is our school system is obsolete or...
 *Or...* Oh Monte Hall? —are the kid graphs hiding behind the automobile hellscapes, educated women in crop tops, or exploitative housing prices?

 *We want to see what's truly behind those hellscapes, and it's not other side of educrop box top takers you say?*